-a.
-The Government of the Republic of Korea shall permit and protect free communications by the Agency for official purposes between Agency inspectors in the Republic of Korea and Agency Headquarters and/or Regional Offices, including attended and unattended transmission of information generated by Agency containment and/or surveillance or measurement devices.
-The Agency shall have, in consultation with the Government of the Republic of Korea, the right to make use of internationally established systems of direct communications, including satellite systems and other forms of telecommunication, not in use in the Republic of Korea.
-At the request of the b.
-Communication and transmission of information as provided for in paragraph a. above shall take due account of the need to protect proprietary or commercially sensitive information or design information which the Government of the Republic of Korea regards as being of particular sensitivity.
+- a.
+Iraq shall permit and protect free communications by the Agency for official purposes between Agency inspectors in Iraq and Agency Headquarters and/or Regional Offices, including attended and unattended transmission of information generated by Agency containment and/or surveillance or measurement devices.
+The Agency shall have, in consultation with Iraq, the right to make use of internationally established systems of including communications, satellite systems and other telecommunication, not in use in Iraq.
+At the request of Iraq or the Agency, details of the implementation of this paragraph with respect to the attended or unattended transmission of information generated by Agency containment and/or surveillance or measurement devices shall be specified in the Subsidiary Arrangements. - b.
+Communication and transmission of information as provided for in paragraph a. above shall take due account of the need to protect proprietary or commercially sensitive information or design information which Iraq regards as being of particular sensitivity.